Episode 115 The Dream Show: Hippocrates, Freud & Jung

 They’d all have different views.
 Where would they agree, where would they disagree?

-In today’s show, I meet these dream pioneers and ask them to interpret a simple dream I had about a skateboard.
+In this episode, I meet these dream pioneers and ask them to interpret a simple dream I had about a skateboard.
 It’s an imaginary meeting, of course, but a genuine dream.

 “Hippocrates, this is Freud; Freud, Hippocrates,” and so we begin.